Purnav-18/Osumare_Frontend/README.md

 ## 🚀 Features

-- ✅ Responsive Design for mobile, tablet, and desktop
+- ✅ Responsive Design for all devices
 - ✅ Modular and reusable React components
-- ✅ State Management using React Hooks
+- ✅ Efficient state handling using React Hooks
-- ✅ User-friendly Forms with Validation
+- ✅ Form validation for better UX
-- ✅ CSS Modules for scoped styling
+- ✅ CSS Modules for scoped and maintainable styles

 ---